-Looking for a cooling summer cocktail to beat the heat?
 Home-brewed citrusy Earl Grey iced tea, lemonade and lemon vodka (purchased or homemade) combine to make a classic John Daly Cocktail summer sipper.
-For those not wishing to have the liquor, exclude the vodka for a classic Arnold Palmer made even better with the flavorful iced tea.
+A great cocktail to beat the heat!

 The Arnold Palmer was named after the golfer who became known to frequently request this drink combination at various golf club houses.
 It also became a springboard for spin-offs, of course many including booze.

 What’s the Story with a John Daly cocktail?